210927-Reston-UiPath/P2---AI-BIRRI_P-MAXIE_R-RYMARZ_N-SIELATSHOM_O/README.md

 Bot compares and evaluates stock based on the information gathered from scraped data

-Unattended Bot is able to start and end using Orchestrator (Condition; Loop every 5m)
+Psuedo Unattended Bot is able to start and end using Orchestrator (Condition; Loop every 5m)

 **Stretch**
 --------------